colio22/image-captioning/README.md

 A Jupyter Notebook is included in the root level of the repository that will train and evaluate the model in a Google Colab GPU-connected runtime.
 Be aware that this process could take several hours.
 The only change that will have to be made to use the notebook is to update the ```--features_path``` and ```--annotation_folder``` arguments in the final cell to point to the Google Drive location where you stored the needed data files during setup.
+ - **Important**: Cell 2 of the provided FinalProject.ipynb notebook attempts to clone this repository into the Google Colab runtime.
+Note that this step may fail when using an Anonymous GitHub link.
+If that occurs, simply upload this entire repo into the root level of the runtime (**NOT** to Google Drive).
+The rest of the notebook will function as intended.

-To run the project manually, take the following steps:
+To run the project manually without using the provided notebook, take the following steps:
 1. Clone the project to a location where it can easily access the data files from setup.
 2. Install the needed dependencies: ``` pip install -r requirements.txt```
 3. Run the ```run_project.py``` script.
 The script accepts the following arguments: